jiaozongyang/Projects/README.md

 Financial Engineering:

 Since I come from Finance background, I have always enjoyed surfing in financial market.
 This semester I am taking Financial Engineering in engineering school.
 The course includes a variety of concepts and theories that I have learned before.
-However, in this course I have the chance to use R to deal with real world data with the theories and models.
+In addition, in this course I have the chance to use R to deal with real world data using the theories and models.
 Combining finance and programming is the ONE thing that I enjoy most.